Don't Bypass Our Concerns

 -

-Completely bypass the Town of Wardensville, crippling local business, dead-end Route 55, increasing travel time for those who they claim to be helping, and add an exit on Waites Run, worsening traffic.
+Completely bypass the Town of Wardensville, dead-end Route 55, and add an exit on to Waites Run.

 -